strategic-agenda/robert-php-dev-test/docs/API-doc.md

 - **Endpoint**: `GET /api/v1/translation-units/{id}`
 - **Description**: Retrieves details of a specific translation unit by its ID.
 - **Path Parameters**:
-  - `id`: The unique identifier of the translation unit.
+  - `id`: The unique identifier of the translation unit
 - **Response**:
   - **Status**: 200 OK
   - **Body**: